 - Canned pumpkin and silken tofu also work as substitutes for a banana in some recipes, although you may need to add sweetener.

-- Mashed cooked sweet potato works as an apple substitute in baked oatmeal recipes.
+- Mashed cooked sweet potato works as a banana substitute in baked oatmeal recipes.

 - Plain yogurt might work in some recipes, but if the recipe calls for vinegar or lemon juice, choose another substitute.